sgibson91/sgibson91.github.io/content/speaking/speaker-rider.md

 ### Streaming

-- Provide the option to pre-record remote talks, especially for events in very different timezones
+- Provide the option to pre-record remote talks, especially for events in very different time zones
 - For live sessions, ensuring there is a back-up plan and run-of-show prior with tech check, etc.
 - Q&A sessions need to be moderated by someone trained on your Code of Conduct ([see below section]({{< relref "#code-of-conduct-coc" >}})) with strict no harassment policies